alexUd01/eCity/README.md

 - Flask Framework:  `$ pip install flask`
 - Flask_Sqlalchemy:  `$ pip install flask_sqlalchemy`

+* The next thing to do is to setup your MySQL database and populate it with data.
+For new mysql users follow the steps provided in [this guide](https://phoenixnap.com/kb/install-mysql-ubuntu-20-04) or [this other one](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04) to set-up your database.
+After MySQL setup is successful, fire-up your mysql terminal and create a new database with the name "ecity", a new user with the name "User3" with password set to "password" and grant the user permission to view and manipulate tables in the database named "ecity".
+> ```
+> mysql> CREATE DATABASE ecity;         -- Create database
+> Query OK, 1 row affected (0.308 sec)
+> mysql> CREATE USER 'User3' identified by 'password';  -- Create User3
+> Query OK, 0 rows affected (0.743 sec)
+> mysql> GRANT ALL PRIVILEGES ON ecity.* TO User3;     -- Grant User3 permission
+> Query OK, 0 rows affected (0.155 sec)
+> mysql> exit
+> Bye
+> ```

+* After creating this database run the following command to populate it with data;
+> ```
+> $ sudo mysql ecity < ecity/models/ecity-bak-3.sql
+> $
+> ```

 ### Installation is simple and easy.
 * First clone this repository.